Djevojka sa juga

-Djevojka sa juga (Girl from the South) is the fourth studio album by Bosnian recording artist Maya Berovic released on 17 October 2012.
-Its Maya's first release under City Records, after she had left BN Music.
+Djevojka sa juga (Girl from the South) is the fourth studio album by Bosnian-Serbian recording artist Maya Berovic, released on 17 October 2012.
+It is her first release with City Records after she had left BN Music.
 The record was written and produced by several artists, most notably Damir Handanović.

-The lead single, Leti ptico slobodno, was released with a music video on 25 June 2012.
-Music video for Mama mama was uploaded on 10 October 2012.
+The lead single, "Leti ptico slobodno", was released with a music video on 25 June 2012.
+A music video for "Mama mama" was uploaded on 10 October 2012.